libigl/libigl.github.io/docs/website.md

 # Building the Website

 For developers who want to contribute to the website/documentation of libigl.
-If you want to preview changes to the libigl website before a commit, you can follow the instructions below.
+The website is now hosted in [its own repository](https://github.com/libigl/libigl.github.io) separate from the main libigl repository.
+You can edit directly pages of the website and create an associated pull requests on github.
+For more substantial changes, you may want to preview your changes to the website before committing them.
+The instructions bellow explain how to *preview* or *deploy* the website on github.

 1. Install mkdocs and the material theme
    ```bash